 – The price had been upped from the €9 stated on the website to €11 – so not worth it

-– It was about a 25 minute ride on the Metro and you went through the really crappy areas of Brussels, which is what your “view from the top” would have been.
-No, thank you :-)
+– It was about a 25-minute ride on the Metro and you went through the really gritty areas of Brussels which might have made for an interesting view from the top :-).